Skip to main content

 Module description

-This module's main focus is on the relationship between population, environment and global politics.
-It combines a critical, theoretical approach with attention to case studies, analysis of recent public policy documents and empirical data.
+In this interdisciplinary module we focus on the relationship between population, environment and global politics.
+Drawing on normative and critical political theory, political geography, political economy, international relations, critical geopolitics, demography, sociology and gender studies, we will combine a critical, theoretical approach with attention to case studies, analysis of recent public policy documents and empirical data.

-The course aims to provide you with the skills and materials needed to understand the trajectories of current demographic and environmental change, and to appreciate the tensions and contradictions they generate in the geopolitical realm through relationships between and across states and regions.
+On this module you will gain the skills and materials needed to understand the trajectories of current demographic and environmental change, and to appreciate the tensions and contradictions they generate in the geopolitical realm through relationships between and across states and regions.

-Specifically, this module seeks critically to explore the political interactions between notions of scarcity and abundance, nature and society, the human and the nonhuman, population growth and control, and conflict and cooperation in the exploitation of natural resources at a planetary level.
-Throughout, it aims to pose normative questions about controversial issues and to look critically at some of the answers that have been given by examining their underlying assumptions and the interests invested in them.
+Specifically, we seek to critically explore the political interactions between notions of scarcity and abundance, nature and society, the human and the nonhuman, population growth and control, and conflict and cooperation in the exploitation of natural resources at a planetary level.
+Throughout, we ask normative questions about controversial issues and examine the underlying assumptions and interests invested in the answers given.

-There are opportunities in the course to undertake your own case studies of geopolitical, population and environmental occurrences and debates in particular countries.
+There are opportunities to undertake your own case studies of geopolitical, population and environmental occurrences and debates in particular countries.

 Learning objectives